Mattheyses-Lab/desmostorm/README.md

 1. Open or create a project.
 2. Load training images.
-3. Pick and label representative `object` regions.
+3. Place and label representative `object` regions.
-4. Pick and label representative `background` regions, including hard negatives that resemble plaques but should not be detected.
+4. Place and label representative `background` regions, including hard negatives that resemble plaques but should not be detected.
 5. Select **Run > Train New Classifier...**.
 6. Choose training parameters and wait for training to finish.